starpit/spnl/docs/locality/README.md

 location in a sequential token stream; and b) "tainted" by what came before.
 The cache entry for the block records not only where it is, but also caches the matrix arithmetic necessary to attend this block's tokens to prior tokens.
-This is desirable for applications that only need to append to an existing sequential stream of tokens.
+This is desirable for applications, such as chat, that only need to append to an existing sequential stream of tokens.

 A [recent paper](https://arxiv.org/pdf/2409) documents the power of what they term *block attention*.
 In a block attention architecture,